zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     <copy>exit</copy>
     ```

-2. Enable SSL from a Docker container host machine that is outside the oiri-cli container
+2. Enable SSL from a Docker container host machine that is outside the oiri-cli container.

     ```
     <copy>cd ~</copy>